Will 7th Try Be Lucky For NASA's East Coast Rocket This Weekend?

 Countdown, engines on.

-NASA is hopeful that it's seventh scheduled rocket launch in eight days will be its luckiest lift-off.
+NASA is hopeful that its seventh scheduled rocket liftoff in eight days will be its luckiest.

-After cancelling six liftoffs, NASA’s rocket launch has been rescheduled at Wallops Flight Facility in eastern Virginia and should be visible in New Jersey, Pennsylvania and New York weather-permitting.
+After canceling six liftoffs, NASA’s rocket launch has been rescheduled at Wallops Flight Facility in eastern Virginia and should be visible in New Jersey, Pennsylvania, and New York weather-permitting.

 Strong winds and a mechanical launcher issue scrubbed earlier scheduled launches, NASA said.